moby/moby/CONTRIBUTING.md

 text which is separated from the summary by an empty line.

-Commit messages should follow best practices, including explaining the context of the problem and how it was solved, including in caveats or follow up changes required.
-They should tell the story of the change and provide readers understanding of what led to it.
+Commit messages should follow best practices, including explaining the context of the problem and how it was solved, including in caveats or required follow up changes.
+They should tell the story of the change and provide readers an understanding of what led to it.

 If you're lost about what this even means, please see [How to Write a Git